 Mission: Impossible – Ghost Protocol (2011)

-The Mission Impossible films have been hugely successful, and this is just one of two of the films in the franchise that you can stream via Hulu.
+The Mission Impossible films have been hugely successful, and this is one of just two of the films in the franchise you can stream via Hulu.
 In this, the fourth installment, Tom Cruise reprises his role as IMF agent Ethan Hunt whose latest mission (should he choose to accept it, of course) is to find the bad guy who is about to do something terrible with newly acquired Russian nuclear launch codes.
 Grab the popcorn as this one will be a bumpy, but thoroughly entertaining ride.

 Rotten Tomatoes: 94%